raymoniot/raymoniot.github.io/content/en/docs/web/plant-center/add-logger.md

 ---
-title: Add a collector
+title: Add Logger
-description: Add a collector under a power station
+description: Add a logger under a plant
 weight: 13
 ---
 ## 1. Add a collector entry

-Enter the [Power Station Details Page]({{< ref "/pvs/#Power Station Details Page" >}} "Power Station Details Page") of the power station from the power station list, and add a collector in the upper right corner
+Enter the [Plant Details Page]({{< ref "/pvs/#Power Station Details Page" >}} "Plant Details Page") of the plant from the plant list, and add a collector in the upper right corner

 ![psv-overview](../../../../photo/docs/add-logger/add-logger-enter.png)